Ohyoukillkenny/riscv-simulator/README.md

    Select the target to be risc-simulator, edit the configuration of risc-simulator to add program arguments  like `-h`, `CODE_FILE`, `-p CODE_FILE` or etc., and then click the green run button.

-Then, you shall get a similar final CPU status like the printed status in the session of **How Does it Work** if you use our sample *exe.txt*.
+Then, you shall get a similar final CPU status like the printed status in the session of **How Does it Work** if you use our **assem.txt**.

 ## Enjoy Yourself

 If everything goes smoothly, it is the time to test your own instruction codes!

-By the way, if you want to see the memory status, you can use the method from cpu class called `mem_peep()`.
+By the way, if you want to see the memory status, you can use the method from `cpu` class called `mem_peep()`.
 It takes the address of the memory as the argument.
-Here is a detailed example for that:
+Here is an example:

 ```c++
 // create a new cpu